-If you used to follow me over on Sensitive Beauty Blog, then you likely saw this review back in August of 2019.
+If you used to follow me over on Sensitive Beauty Blog, then you likely saw this review on that site in the summer of 2019.
 I wanted to post this one again because it still feels like one of those underrated products that deserves more attention.
 This palette is also something that I still use and enjoy, so it feels appropriate to shine some light on it again.

 I’ve had this little palette for just over a year now and I really enjoy the simplicity of it.
 The textures on these are smooth (almost creamy feeling) and nicely pigmented.
 The shimmer shades work well with both fingers and a brush.
 I’ve only used the mattes with a brush and they blend easily, but I do have to be light-handed with the deepest shade.
 In terms of formula, it is much softer than my preferred type of eyeshadow formula (MAC, MUFE), but I didn’t notice any fallout.
 I personally don’t like the really soft creamy metallics and loosely packed mattes that are popular lately.
 This seemed to strike a good balance between the two.
 Although the shimmers feel creamy, there isn’t any excess powder kick-up or chunks to smooth out.